shengjunlin/CLASS-GreG-note/README.md

 <code>FIT\method</code> can select a line profile for fitting.

-        fit\method gauss  !
-Use a gaussian profile fit\method hfs [filename]  !
+        FIT\method gauss  !
+Use a gaussian profile FIT\method hfs [filename]  !
 Use a file for hfs fitting

 The filename storing hfs profile should be (the example is N2H+ 1-0)